MaxArt2501/object-observe/readme.md

 Object.observe polyfill
 =======================

-`Object.observe` is a very nice [EcmaScript 7 feature](https://github.com/arv/ecmascript-object-observe) that has landed on Blink-based browsers (Chrome 36+, Opera 23+) in the [first part of 2014](http://www.html5rocks.com/en/tutorials/es7/observe/).
+`Object.observe` is a very nice [EcmaScript 7 feature](http://arv.github.io/ecmascript-object-observe/) that has landed on Blink-based browsers (Chrome 36+, Opera 23+) in the [first part of 2014](http://www.html5rocks.com/en/tutorials/es7/observe/).
 Node.js delivers it too in version 0.11.x.

 In short, it's one of the things web developers wish they had 10-15 years ago: it notifies the application of any changes made to an object, like adding, deleting or updating a property, changing its descriptor and so on.
 It even supports custom events.
 Sweet!

 The problem is that most browsers still doesn't support `Object.observe`.
 While technically it's *impossible* to perfectly replicate the feature's behaviour, something useful can be done keeping the same API.

 After giving a look at other polyfills, like [jdarling's](https://github.com/jdarling/Object.observe) and [joelgriffith's](https://github.com/joelgriffith/object-observe-es5), and taking inspiration from them, I decided to write one myself trying to be more adherent to the specifications.

+## Which version?

+The polyfill comes in two flavours: a "full" and a "light" version.
+The "full" version aims to be 100% spec compliant, and fully supports all the native observable events.
+The "light" version, instead, only supports `"add"`, `"update"` and `"delete"`, and ditches most of the checks about properties, but it could be used in most cases where data binding is based on plain objects.

+If you don't need to check for `"reconfigure"`, `"preventExtensions"` and `"setPrototype"` events, and you are confident that your observed objects don't have to do with accessor properties or changes in their descriptors, then go for the light version, which should perform reasonably better on older and/old slower environments.

 ## Installation